Beneath the World Tree: Understanding SVG as Scene Graph

 - d = $S_y \cdot cos(\theta)$

 Yes.
-That is why poor Alice is in tears.
-But the good news is you won't have to do any linalg here.
-SVG and the browser engine will do it for you!
-So, bottom line?
+That's why poor Alice is in tears.
+But the good news is you don't have to do any of this math by hand.
+You'll get it for free from the browser engine and your well designed SVG scene graph!

-In SVG transform matrices: the a, b, c, d, e, and f matrix elements can take care of all the affine transformations for you (including translation, rotation and scale) at each step along the scene graph.
+The SVG transform matrix elements -- the a, b, c, d, e, and f paramters encode all the affine transformations (including translation, rotation and scale) at each step along the scene graph.

 Thats powerful magic!